 - Data security is addressed through a robust and resilient network architecture that employs redundant, highly available next-generation firewalls along with secure virtual private networks.

-- Data integrity is managed through a Information Life-cycle Management architecture that integrates a redundant disk-based enterprise storage area network (SAN) and a tape-based robotic library.
-SAN is an enterprise-level storage network of multiple hard drives managed by an intelligent device manager, which reduces the data footprint by reducing data duplication, while maintaining data integrity and access performance through storage redundancy.
+- Data integrity is managed through an Information Life-cycle Management architecture that integrates a redundant disk-based enterprise storage area network (SAN) and a tape-based robotic library.
+SAN is an enterprise-level storage network of multiple hard drives managed by an intelligent device manager, which reduces the data footprint by minimizing data duplication, while maintaining data integrity and access performance through storage redundancy.
 Tape storage, a “last tier” storage that is not dependent on power or cooling, supports longer-term backup and archiving, disaster recovery, and data transport.